gaetgu/rtmp-server-docs/README.md

 #	}
 #}
 ```
-Alright, right now you would have to change this file every time you made a new stream.
-To change this, in YT Live select *Create New Stream Key* in the drop-down menu.
+For how it is set up right now you would have to change this file every time you made a new stream.
+To change this, in the YouTube Live menu select *Create New Stream Key* from the RTMP Key drop-down menu.

 Once you have created this key, go to the same drop-down menu and select your key name.
 Copy this key and paste it into the YT area of the nginx.conf file.